-Patriarchs - their life spans and ages when their succeeding son was born 25a Compartmentalized Creation to Crucifixion major event blocks 27a Creation to Crucifixion major event dates 27a Saul - the length of his reign as verified from the Old Testament 52a Joseph -the main events in his life with dates 56a Abraham -his seed's 400 year sojourn vs. the 430 years from the Covenant to the Law 60a Jacob - his 14 years serving Laban for his wives & 6 years for the cattle 65a Judah - his 33 years back in the land of Canaan 65a Patriarchs - graph showing that after the Flood their ages shortened along an exponential curve 74a Jonathan's age as compared to David's 97 Forty years - the forty years of 2 Samuel 15:7 99 390 Year validation that Ezekiel 4:4-5 is referring to the years of the Kingdom of Judah 132a Baasha's 2 Chronicles 16:1 quandary resolved 138a Pekah - Hoshea interregnum explanation.
-179a Josiah to Esther displays.
-201a Herod's lunar eclipse & Passover in Josephus.
-217a Daniel 9 prophecy - 490 years displayed (49 years + 434 years + 7 years) 221a Daniel 9 prophecy - both the Anderson and Hoehner solutions.
-226a Daniel 9 prophecy - Dr. F.N.
-Jones' Solar Year solution (Julian & Gregorian) 226b Ezekiel's 390 & 40 year prophecies - Solar Year fulfillments 238a Ezekiel's 40 year prophecy fulfilled to the very day 238b Artaxerxes Longimanus ascended twice, first as pro-rex to Xerxes, then as sole rex 240a Lunar displays showing Abib 14 to be a Thursday in the Crucifixion year (AD 30) 249a Astronomically derived Calendar showing that Abib 14 of AD 30 fell on a Thursday AD 30 Passover Calendars depicting a Friday crucifixion as violating four Scriptures 275a
+Patriarchs - their life spans and ages when their succeeding son was born 25a Compartmentalized Creation to Crucifixion major event blocks 27a Creation to Crucifixion major event dates 27a Saul - the length of his reign as verified from the Old Testament Joseph -the main events in his life with dates 56a Abraham -his seed's 400 year sojourn vs. the 430 years from the Covenant to the Law 60a Jacob - his 14 years serving Laban for his wives & 6 years for the cattle 65a Judah - his 33 years back in the land of Canaan 65a Patriarchs - graph showing that after the Flood their ages shortened along an exponential curve 74a Jonathan's age as compared to David's Forty years - the forty years of 2 Samuel 15:7 .
+99 390 Year validation that Ezekiel 4:4-5 is referring to the years of the Kingdom of Judah 132a Baasha's 2 Chronicles 16:1 quandary resolved 1 Pekah - Hoshea interregnum explanation1 179a Josiah to Esther displays 2 Herod's lunar eclipse & Passover in Josephus 217a Daniel 9 prophecy - 490 years displayed (49 years + 434 years + 7 years) 2 221a Daniel 9 prophecy - both the Anderson and Hoehner solutions 2 Daniel 9 prophecy - Dr. F.N.
+Jones' Solar Year solution (Julian & Gregorian) 2 226b Ezekiel's 390 & 40 year prophecies - Solar Year fulfillments Ezekiel's 40 year prophecy fulfilled to the very day 2 Artaxerxes Longimanus ascended twice, first as pro-rex to Xerxes, then as sole rex 2 240a Newton's chronology for Ezra and Nehemiah Lunar displays showing Abib 14 to be a Thursday in the Crucifixion year (AD 30) 249a Astronomically derived Calendar showing that Abib 14 of AD 30 fell on a Thursday AD 30 Passover Calendars depicting a Friday crucifixion as violating four Scriptures 275a